-Last week I spent a wonderful day at the Melbourne International Flower and Garden Show.
+Last week I spent a wonderful day at the Melbourne International Flower and Garden Show, there is something special about looking at flowers through a macro lens.
 One of the things I love about going is the range of flowers that are there that you can photograph.
 The day was perfect for taking photos.
 The sun was shining and there wasn’t too much wind, sadly the weather didn’t stay that way.

 No one looks at you weirdly as if you are ripping them off because you are taking photos.
 It is a comfortable environment to do it, and I think it is almost expected.

 I can take as many as I like.
 There are so many people there doing exactly the same thing.
 Everywhere you look there are people with cameras around their necks.
 Some are there to get shots like me, and others just to record what they are seeing.

 I love doing macro flowers but if you don’t have a great garden then opportunities to take some of these flowers is incredibly hard.
 I don’t have one, I don’t have the patience to look after one, so events like this are perfect for me.

 It is great getting lots of photos and then coming home putting them on the computer to see what I can do to them.
 I love the opportunity to play with them.
 I sometimes feel I don’t do it enough.